 Stomach Muscles Separating

-As baby grows, you might notice that your stomach muscles are being stretched or even pushed apart.
-You may even be able to see this separation down your midline when you lie down and lift up your head, as if to do a crunch.
+As baby grows, you might notice that your stomach muscles are being stretched or feel a separation between the right and left abs that run down your stomach.
+You may even be able to see this separation down your midline when you lie down and lift up your head, as if you’re doing a crunch.
 This is a result of the rectus abdominal muscles thinning, weakening, and being stretched out.

 Diastasis recti is an abdominal separation of 3 or more finger widths.
 This may heal on its own after pregnancy.
 If not, there are exercises you can do after baby is born to help mend these muscles back together.